sksabbirhossain/daily-blogs/README.md

 My Daily Blogs website includes the following features:

 - **Create an Account**: Users can create an account with full role-based authentication to interact with the platform.
+- **Email Verification**: Uses SMTP services to verify email addresses during account creation.
+- **Password Recovery**: Allows users to recover their passwords if they forget them.
 - **Search Blogs**: Easily find blogs by searching for specific keywords.
 - **Comment on Blogs**: Engage with the content by leaving comments on blogs.
+- **Dark Mode**: Provides a dark mode option for improved readability in low-light environments.
 - **Open Source**: The project is open to contributions from anyone interested.

 ## Technologies Used

 - **Next.js 14:** A React framework for building server-rendered or statically-exported React applications.
+- **Authentication**: Utilizes `next-auth` version 4.24.5 for authentication.
 - **React:** A popular JavaScript library for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for styling the user interface.
 - **Node.js**: JavaScript runtime used for building the REST API.